apache/arrow/docs/source/cpp/compute.rst

   one non-null value for a certain group, that value is returned, and only if all the values are ``null`` for the group will the function return ``null``.

+* \(7) The first input contains the pivot key, while the second input contains the values to be pivoted.
+The output is a Struct with one field for each key in :member:`PivotOptions::key_names`.

-* \(7) Output is Int64, UInt64, Float64, or Decimal128/256, depending on the
+* \(8) Output is Int64, UInt64, Float64, or Decimal128/256, depending on the
   input type.

-* \(8) Decimal arguments are cast to Float64 first.
+* \(9) Decimal arguments are cast to Float64 first.

-* \(9) T-digest computes approximate quantiles, and so only needs a fixed amount of memory.
+* \(10) T-digest computes approximate quantiles, and so only needs a fixed amount of memory.
 See the `reference implementation
   <https://github.com/tdunning/t-digest>`_ for details.

-* \(10) Result is based on ordering of the input data.
+* \(11) Result is based on ordering of the input data.

-  Decimal arguments are cast to Float64 first.

 Element-wise ("scalar") functions
 ---------------------------------